QSMxT/QSMxT/docs/pages/4_using-qsmxt/2_qsmxt.md

 Most QSM algorithms require the slice direction to align with the magnetic field direction for optimal accuracy.
 Oblique acquisitions can be rotated and resampled to a true axial orientation to ensure this assumption holds (see https://doi.org/10.1002/mrm.29550).

-QSMxT can perform this axial resampling if the measured obliquity is beyond some threshold.
+QSMxT can perform this axial resampling when the measured obliquity is beyond a chosen threshold.
 Obliquity is measured using [nibabel](https://nipy.org/nibabel/reference/nibabel.affines.html#nibabel.affines.obliquity), which uses a measure derived from [AFNI's definition](https://github.com/afni/afni/blob/b6a9f7a21c1f3231ff09efbd861f8975ad48e525/src/thd_coords.c#L660-L698).
 If the measured obliquity is beyond the threshold, the volume will be resampled to axial (e.g. `--obliquity_threshold 10`).
 To disable axial resampling, set the threshold to -1.

 ### Multi-echo combination